Szandor72/devTrailsZuerich-CircleCI20-SalesforceDX/README.md

 ## Circle CI

+Head over to https://circleci.com and sign up with your github account and add your new project/repo.

 We will need to set up a few environment variables in Circle CI in order to securly store our credentials.

 - First create a hex version of your server key (bash) '$ xxd -p server.key >> server.key.hex'

-Go to https://circleci.com, sign up with your github account and add your new project.

 Now add the following environment vars at https://circleci.com/gh/$GithubUsername$/$RepositoryName$/edit#env-vars